Xelyz/Frontline-rules/ruleBook.md

 - **Deploying Cards**: Players can play their card by paying the relative cost and choose a legal tile on the field.
 It is done by clicking the card in the hand and then clicking the tile on the field where you want to play the card

 ### Move & Battle (Action)
 - **Move**: Players can move their owned minions or heroes to an adjacent tile by doing this: click the minion/hero that you want to move and then click the destination tile.
+Moving costs 1 move point.
+If the move point is not enough, the player can still perform move, but it cost 1 mana instead.
+Players can switch positions of their two adjacent minions, which is considered as 2 moves.
 - **Battle**: Cards engage in battles by clicking the minion/hero as the attacker and an adjacent opponent minion/hero as the target.
 - **Damage Calculation**: Damage is calculated based on the attacking and defending cards' attributes.
 Cards lose health points equal to the attack value of the opposing card.
 - **Exhaustion**: Every time a minion card makes an action, it becomes *exhausted*, meaning that it cannot make action anymore this turn.
 When a minion card is played, it is initialized as *exhausted*.